sshaar/clef2020-factchecking-task2/README.md

 # CLEF2020-CheckThat!
-Task 2
+Task 2: Verified Claim Retrieval

 This repository contains the _dataset_ for the [CLEF2020-CheckThat! task 2](https://sites.google.com/view/clef2020-checkthat/tasks/task-2-claim-retrieval).
 It also contains the _format checker, scorer and baselines_ for the task.
+The task, given an input claim and a set of already verified claim, consists in ranking the already verified claims such that the ones that verify the input claim, or a subclaim in it, are ranked on top.

 ````
 FCPD corpus for the CLEF-2020 LAB on "Automatic Identification and Verification of Claims"
-Version 1.0: March ?, 2020 (Data and Baseline Release)
+Version 1.0: March 20th, 2020 (Data and Baseline Release)
 ````

 This file contains the basic information regarding the CLEF2020-CheckThat!
-Task 2 on evidence retrieval estimation dataset provided for the CLEF2020-CheckThat!
+Task 2 dataset provided for the CLEF2020-CheckThat!
 Lab on "Automatic Identification and Verification of Claims".
-The current TRIAL version (1.0, March ?, 2020) corresponds to the release of a part of the training data set.
+The current version of the data (1.0, March 20th, 2020) corresponds to the release of a first batch of the training data set.
-The test set will be provided in future versions.
+The test set will be released on May 1st, 2020.

 All changes and updates on these data sets and tools are reported in Section 1 of this document.

 __Table of contents:__